-2021 KShs 2020 KShs

-AtlJanuary 3,481,400,000 3,456,600,000

-Additions - capital expenditure 2,524,281 11,195,803

-Fair value adjustment to investment properties (225,924,281) 13,604,197

-At 31 December 3,258,000,000 3,481,400,000
+KShs KShs At 1 January 3,258,000,000 3,481,400,000 Additions - capital expenditure 30,912,110 2,524,281 Fair value adjustment to investment properties (170,312,110) (225,924,281) Transfer to assets investment property reclassified as held for sale (200,400,000) - At 31 December 2,918,200,000 3,258,000,000

-The investment properties were independently valued by Jones Lang LaSalle Kenya (Pty) Limited as at 31 December 2021 and 31 December 2020.
+The investment properties were independently valued by Jones Lang LaSalle Kenya (Pty) Limited as at 31 December 2022 and 31 December 2021.
 The valuers are registered and licensed by the Valuers Registration Board of Kenya and have the relevant experience and knowledge of valuing the various properties in the portfolio.

 In determining the market value of the investment properties, the valuers used the discounted cash flow methodology where a discount rate (capitalisation rate) is applied to a series of cash flows for future periods to discount them to a present value.
+The valuer also used comparable transaction method and offer prices to arrive at the value of one of the properties which is earmarked for sale.

-The valuers also used the cost approach.
+In addition, the valuer also used the cost approach to determine the insurance value of the property.
 This approach is based on the principle that the price that a buyer in the market would pay for the asset being valued would, unless undue time, inconvenience, risk or other factors are involved, be not more than the cost to purchase or construct an equivalent asset.
-Cost of land was based on the market rates prevailing in the areas of study.
+The value of land was based on the market rates prevailing in the areas of study (has been ignored for insurance purposes).
 Cost of construction was obtained from cost manuals as provided by quantity surveyors.